Les Indiens Algonquins (French version)

 Both genders wore moccasins

-them with fancy beadwork.
+decorating the front with fancy beadwork.

 The Ojibway chief to the left is wearing